Managing relationships at Christmas

 A new romance can be really exciting, and spending Christmas hanging out with your new boyfriend or girlfriend might seem more important or appealing than family dinners and watching TV specials with your grandparents.

 Putting aside time for your boyfriend or girlfriend, say on Christmas Eve, Christmas night or on St Stephen’s day, means you can make sure you don’t hurt anyone’s feeling.

-If you’re going away with your family for Christmas, you should do something special a few days before or after you leave.
+If you’re going away for a family holiday for Christmas, you should do something special a few days before or after you leave.
 There’s no reason why you can’t give someone an early present, you could even make them dinner and have your own early Christmas day.

-When it comes to girlfriends/boyfriends and Christmas presents, especially when things are new, the pressure to get them something great can get to you and you can be tempted to go outside your price range.
+When it comes to Christmas gifts for your girlfriend or boyfriend, especially when things are new, the pressure to get them something great can get to you and you can be tempted to go outside your price range.

 Don’t feel bad about sticking what you can afford.
 Be creative and think of something romantic to do for them that doesn’t cost anything, like taking them on a picnic or making them a CD with their favourite songs.